glacials/splits-io/README.md

 #### Databases

 Running in development mode (which should be the default when using `rails server`) should use SQLite (at `db/development.sqlite3`).
-If you want to run in production mode, splits.io is set up to use PostgreSQL, and to use it you'll need to set these self-explanatory environemt variables:
+If you want to run in production mode, splits i/o is set up to use PostgreSQL, and to use it you'll need to set these self-explanatory environemt variables:

     SPLITSIO_DB_HOST